gpenverne/cloudflareBundle/README.md

 # CloudflareBundle
-A Symfony3 bundle for the [`Jamesryanbell cloudflare api library`](https://github.com/jamesryanbell).
+A Symfony3 bundle for the [PHP library for the Cloudflare v4 API `](https://github.com/cloudflare/cloudflare-php).
 Needs php7.

 ## Install